-Sculptform offers two options for timber-look aluminium, our Timber Look Wrap range and our Real Timber Veneer.
+Sculptform offers two options for wrapped aluminium, our Wood Finish Aluminium range and our Real Timber Veneer.

 How does wrapped aluminium work?

 For both options a thin veneer is wrapped around aluminium Click-on battens, providing a timber aesthetic.
 Wrapping takes place in our Australian factory, allowing us to ensure the signature Sculptform level of quality.

 - A variety of applications

-Our timber look wrap range can be used for interior or exterior applications, allowing for seamless transitions between areas.
+Our wood finish range can be used for interior or exterior applications, allowing for seamless transitions between areas.

 - Resistant to fade

-We have weather tested our timber looks wraps range and found that they are up to three times more resistant to fade than other timber-look aluminium products on the market.
+We have weather tested our wood finish wraps and found that they are up to three times more resistant to fade than other wood look aluminium products on the market.